cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-request-a-quote/README.txt

 6. "Quote request" email

 == Changelog ==
+= 2.12.0 - Released on 28 July 2022 =
+* New: support for WooCommerce 6.8
+* Update: YITH plugin framework

 = 2.11.0 - Released on 08 July 2022 =
 * New: support for WooCommerce 6.7
 * Update: YITH plugin framework